AndroidPillars/Flutter/README.md

 - In Some Versions of Android -> Settings -> About Phone -> Versions -> Tap multiple times to enable developer option.
 - In settings you will get the menu Developer Options -> Enable Developer Options and USB debugging.

+# Import project from GitHub

+- Copy the URL link from GitHub by selecting clone or download.
+- Open Android Studio -> check out project from version control -> Select Git.
+- Paste the URL and choose the Directory path -> Select clone.

 # Settings